 All life insurance applications ask policyholders-to-be to name at least one beneficiary.
 You can name as many primary and contingent beneficiaries as you’d like before your policy is officially written, subject to community property laws.

-Provide as much information as possible about each beneficiary: full legal name and aliases, current address, Social Security or Taxpayer ID number (if they have one), and any other details requested by the insurer.
+Provide as much information as possible about each beneficiary: full legal name and aliases, current address, date of birth, Social Security number or Taxpayer ID number (if they have one), and any other details requested by the insurer.
 For non-U.S. persons or entities, ask your insurer whether additional information is required.
 Because many years might elapse between your policy’s effective date and your death, it’s vital you provide enough detail to locate beneficiaries who’ve moved or changed their names.

 Revocable or Irrevocable?